gorpapyan2/my-portfolio/README.md

 - All text (UI + long-form) is sourced from `public.translations` in Supabase.
 - `LanguageContext.t(key)` performs DB lookup only and returns `[missing:key]` if not found (logs in DEV).
 - `useTranslationService` fetches and caches all translations per language.
+- **Loading Strategy**: App shows a loading screen until all translations are loaded, preventing flash of missing translations.
+- **Language Persistence**: User's language preference is saved to `localStorage` and persists across sessions.

 ### Key Conventions